MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-physical-disk-online.md

      `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ClusSvc\Parameters\DebugBreakOnDeadlock to DWORD 3.`

    > [!NOTE]
-   > After the registry key is configured, the server on which the RHS deadlock will occur, will go into a blue screen and generate a stop 0x9E memory dump.
+   > After the registry key is configured, the server on which the RHS deadlock occurs displays a blue screen and generates a stop 0x9E memory dump.
 You can then analyze it and address the cause.

 ### Possible solutions

 - If disks read or write response times are slow (slow disk performance), contact the storage vendor.

-- If antivirus is interfering with the online attempt, uninstall and reboot the server so that the filter drivers are also removed.
+- If the antivirus interferes with the online attempt, uninstall and reboot the server to remove the filter drivers.

 - HBA or RAID controller drivers need to be updated.

 - Permissions on the root disks are missing.

-- If there are persistent reservation issues, recommendation is to contact the storage vendor to diagnose the issues.
+- If there are persistent reservation issues, the recommendation is to contact the storage vendor to diagnose the issues.

    Alternatively, you can run the `Clear-ClusterDiskReservation -Disk <Number>` cmdlet to clear the persistent reservation.